igatitech/PicsCollection/README.md

 ## Instagram Authentication Details

-> Currently the client registered on Instagram Developer portal is in Sandbox mode, so if you want to Authenticate using your Instagram account then you need to perform certatin steps as mentioned-below.
+> Currently the client registered on Instagram Developer portal is in Sandbox mode, so if you want to Authenticate using your Instagram account then you need to perform certain steps as mentioned below.

 ###### Steps to Register a New Client On Instagram Developer Portal

 - Go to [Instagram Developer](https://www.instagram.com/developer/)
 - Login with your Instagram account credential details
-- Click on **Register a New Client**
+- Click on the **Register a New Client**
 - Submit required details
 - It will provide details such as **Client ID**, **Client Secret**(Refer below screenshot)